 - Fellows will have opportunity to attend lectures hosted by California Department of Public Health/Sacramento County Department of Public Health.

-- Fellows will have opportunity to shape community medicine rotation curriculum for the KP Sacramento Valley Family Medicine Residency Program who will accept its first class in Summer 2021.
+- Fellows will have opportunity to further enhance the community medicine rotation curriculum for the KP Sacramento Valley Family Medicine Residency Program.